 Our My Psychotherapy Career podcast offers guidance and insight to those entering the profession.
 In the snippet below, psychotherapist John Paul Davies suggests ways to choose a course.
-You can listen to the podcast series here.
+You can find all of our podcast episodes on our website.

 To become accredited through UKCP, you must apply through one of our accrediting organisations.
 Like our training organisations, accrediting organisations are grouped under ten UKCP colleges representing different psychotherapy approaches, client groups, or settings.

 Once you’ve established which UKCP college most closely aligns with your approach and your existing qualifications and experience, you can find the accrediting organisations which sit within that college.